Skip to main content

 Italian-American (wood-fired) dish

-Chef Ori Menashe's wood-fired pastas, house-cured salumi, and grilled whole fish in a buzzing open kitchen make this the toughest reservation in LA and worth every effort — book weeks ahead.
+Chef Ori Menashe's wood-fired pastas, house-cured salumi, and grilled whole fish in a buzzing open kitchen.
+The toughest reservation in LA.
+Book weeks ahead.

 Oaxacan Mexican dish

-A James Beard Award winner and the unofficial embassy of LA's 200,000-strong Oaxacan community, famous for its mole negro (20+ ingredients including chocolate), tamales, and live marimba nights.
+James Beard Award winner.
+The unofficial embassy of LA's 200,000-strong Oaxacan community.
+Mole negro (20+ ingredients including chocolate), tamales, live marimba nights.

 Korean BBQ dish

-Widely considered the best Korean BBQ in the country outside Seoul — premium dry-aged cuts, impeccable tableside service, and a rigorous grill technique that separates it from the block's many competitors.
+Often singled out as the best Korean BBQ in the country outside Seoul.
+Premium dry-aged cuts, tableside service, and a rigorous grill technique that separates it from the rest of the block.

 Taiwanese-American tasting menu dish

-Chef Jon Yao's Michelin-starred tasting menu disassembles and reconstructs dishes from his San Gabriel Valley childhood into something technically stunning and emotionally resonant — one of the most original restaurants in the US.
+Michelin-starred.
+Chef Jon Yao takes apart and reconstructs dishes from his San Gabriel Valley childhood.
+Technically precise, emotionally direct.
+One of the most original restaurants in the US.

 Multi-vendor food hall dish

-Open since 1917, this downtown food hall spans everything from Eggslut's morning queues to Tacos Tumbras a Tomas' red-stained birria — the single best snapshot of LA's food culture in one room.
+Open since 1917.
+Spans Eggslut's morning queues to Tacos Tumbras a Tomas' red-stained birria.
+The best one-room snapshot of LA's food culture.

 What to See